mariana-stefani/mukta-project/README.md

 **Navbar Links**

-- **Plan:** User clicks on each navbar link and is directed to chosen page.
+- **Plan:** User clicks on each navbar link and is directed to the chosen page.
 - **Result:** This test passed.

 **Registration Page**